python/cpython/Doc/reference/compound_stmts.rst

 :keyword:`!finally` clause
 --------------------------

-If :keyword:`finally` is present, it specifies a 'cleanup' handler.
-The :keyword:`try` clause is executed, including any :keyword:`except` and :keyword:`!else` clauses.
+If :keyword:`!finally` is present, it specifies a 'cleanup' handler.
+The :keyword:`try` clause is executed, including any :keyword:`except` and :keyword:`else` clauses.
 If an exception occurs in any of the clauses and is not handled, the exception is temporarily saved.
 The :keyword:`!finally` clause is executed.
 If there is a saved exception it is re-raised at the end of the :keyword:`!finally` clause.
 If the :keyword:`!finally` clause raises another